rapid7/metasploit-framework/How-to-use-a-reverse-shell-in-Metasploit.md

 When you generate a reverse shell, you must know how to configure the following:

 * **LHOST** - This is the IP address you want your target machine to connect to, literally.
 If you're in a local area network, it is very unlike your target machine can reach you unless you both are in the same network.
 In that case, you will have to [find out your public-facing IP address](https://www.google.com/webhp?q=ip#q=ip), and then configure your network to port-forward that connection to your box.
 LHOST should not be "localhost", or "0.0.0.0", or "127.0.0.1", basically if you do, you're basically telling the target machine to connect to itself.
-* **LPORT** - This is the port listening on attacker's box.
+* **LPORT** - This the port you want your target machine to connect to.

-When you set up a listener for the reverse shell
+When you set up a listener for the reverse shell, you also at least need to configure LHOST and LPORT, but slightly different meanings (different perspective):

+* **LHOST** - This is the IP address you want your listener to bind to.
+* **LPORT** - This is the port you want your listener to bind to.

+You should make sure the listener has started first before executing the reverse shell.

 ## Demonstration